How to read chord diagrams

 This diagram explains further how to read a chord chart.

 There are other ways to describe a chord on the guitar schematically.
-A common method is to mark out the fret box by a number on the side (the numbers above the fret position give that information on the diagrams on this site.
-Somewhat common is also to mark out which fingers to use.
-This can be beneficial, but in most cases the correct fingerings are the most logical and on the other hand, which is important, is fingerings dependent on the situation.
-Are you still convinced that you prefer diagrams with fingerings, this chord chart ebook include fingerings in many cases.
+A common method is to mark the fret box with a number on the side (the numbers above the fret position give that information on the diagrams on this site.
+It's also fairly common to mark which fingers to use.
+This can be beneficial, but in most cases the correct fingerings are the most logical and on the other hand, which is important, fingerings are dependent on the situation.
+If you are still convinced that you prefer diagrams with fingerings, this chord chart ebook include fingerings in many cases.

 Charts including fingers and notes